joakiol/RealEstateSummaryQuality/README.md

 -   #### `class ReportData(path, print_progress=True, shuffle_buffer_size=1, apply=None, batch_size=1, collate=None)`

     Iterable class for storing and iterating over data.
-Used extensively in this project for storing data in different formats that makes training faster and more practical.
+Used extensively in this project for storing data in different formats that make training faster and more practical.
 Takes a path as input, and can either iterate over existing data at this path, or create new data to path.
 Various arguments for different use cases.
 Stores data in WebDataset format (tar archives), for memory-friendly reading.

     **Arguments**
     - **`path`**  `(str)`: Path to store/read data to/from.
     - **`print_progress`**  `(bool, optional)`: Whether to print progress in iterations.
 Defaults to True.
-    - **`shuffle_buffer_size`**  `(int, optional)`: WebDataset shuffles data by putting elements into a buffer with given size.
+    - **`shuffle_buffer_size`**  `(int, optional)`: WebDataset shuffles data by putting elements into a buffer with a given size.
 Defaults to 1 (no shuffle).
     - **`apply`**  `(func, optional)`: Apply function to elements in data.
 Defaults to None (no func).
     - **`batch_size`**  `(int, optional)`: Data can be loaded in batches.
 Defaults to 1 (no batching).
     - **`collate`**  `(func, optional)`: Apply func to batches.
 Used for PackedSequence stuff with LSTM.
 Defaults to None.